craiglittle/striped/README.md

 # Striped

-A clean implementation of Stripe API Ruby bindings.
+A clean, stripped-down implementation of Ruby bindings for the Stripe API.

 ## Installation